May 25, 2021

 - U.K.’s Nottingham Centre for Transgender Health

-For a more in-depth look at issues related to transgender health, please see the Business Group’s Transgender-Inclusive Benefits and Policies.
+For a more in-depth look at issues related to transgender health, please see the Business Group’s A Closer Look at the Evolution of Inclusive and Equitable Transgender Benefits and Policies .

 In several markets, HIV/AIDS coverage is excluded by health plans and risk benefits (e.g., disability and life insurance).19,20 Beyond that, in some countries, an HIV+ person would not be eligible to receive health plan coverage at all.19 For example, in Mexico, HIV+ people have to wait 5 years after starting at a job to get health plan coverage.
 Employers will want to work with actuaries, brokers/finance and/or captive consultants when negotiating with health plans and risk benefit insurers.
 Vendors may cover HIV/AIDS but at a very high premium if they don’t know how much the care will actually cost.
 If the local plan is not willing to negotiate, employers may consider captive or other purchasing alternatives to provide coverage.